hoangle2404/cse15l-lab-reports/Lab Report 1.md

 ![image](https://github.com/hoangle2404/cse15l-lab-reports/assets/146885173/dc808caa-da09-4519-b97f-410768e7b6c9)

 * The working directory is: /home
 * For the output, when running cat command without any arguments, nothing happens and it is just a blank page.
-When I input something later, the output is exactly what the input is.
+When I input something later, the output is exactly what I input.
 * Having no argument means you don't put anything in the command, directory, or path.
 * This is not an error.